control-toolbox/MedicalResonanceImaging.jl/docs/src/saturation.md

 println("Norm of the shooting function: ‖s‖ = ", norm(s), "\n")
 ```

-Let us plot the indirect solution.
-One can note that the second bang arc is well captured.
+Let us plot the solution from the indirect method.
+We can notice that the second bang arc is well captured by the indirect method compared to the direct method.

 ```@example main
 # concatenation of the flows with the switching times